-Assumptions Description A.PHYSICAL_PROTECTION The firewall is assumed to be physically protected in its operational environment and not subject to physical attacks that compromise the security and/or interfere with the firewall's physical interconnections and correct operation.
-This protection is assumed to be sufficient to protect the firewall and the data it contains.
+Assumptions Description A.PHYSICAL_PROTECTION The network device is assumed to be physically protected in its operational environment and not subject to physical attacks that compromise the security and/or interfere with the device's physical interconnections and correct operation.
+This protection is assumed to be sufficient to protect the device and the data it contains.
 As a result, the cPP will not include any requirements on physical tamper protection or other physical attack mitigations.
-The cPP will not expect the product to defend against physical access to the firewall that allows unauthorized entities to extract data, bypass other controls, or otherwise manipulate the firewall.
-A.LIMITED_FUNCTIONALITY The firewall is assumed to provide networking and filtering functionality as its core function and not provide functionality/services that could be deemed as general purpose computing.
-For example the firewall should not provide computing platform for general purpose applications (unrelated to networking/filtering functionality).
-A.TRUSTED_ADMINISTRATOR The authorized administrator(s) for the firewall are assumed to be trusted and to act in the best interest of security for the organization.
+The cPP will not expect the product to defend against physical access to the device that allows unauthorized entities to extract data, bypass other controls, or otherwise manipulate the device.
+A.LIMITED_FUNCTIONALITY The device is assumed to provide networking functionality as its core function and not provide functionality/services that could be deemed as general purpose computing.
+For example the device should not provide computing platform for general purpose applications (unrelated to networking functionality).
+A.NO_THRU_TRAFFIC PROTECTION A standard/generic network device does not provide any assurance regarding the protection of traffic that traverses it.
+The intent is for the network device to protect data that originates on or is destined to the device itself, to include administrative data and audit data.
+Traffic that is traversing the network device, destined for another network entity, is not covered by the ND cPP.
+It is assumed that this protection will be covered by cPPs for particular types of network devices (e.g, firewall) A.TRUSTED_ADMINISTRATOR The Security Administrator(s) for the network

+Assumptions Description device are assumed to be trusted and to act in the best interest of security for the organization.
 This includes being appropriately trained, following policy, and adhering to guidance documentation.
-Administrators are trusted to ensure passwords/credentials have sufficient strength and entropy and to lack malicious intent when administering the firewall.
-The firewall is not expected to be capable of defending against a malicious administrator that actively works to bypass or compromise the security of the firewall.

-Assumptions Description A.REGULAR_UPDATES The firewall firmware and software is assumed to be updated by an administrator on a regular basis in response to the release of product updates due to known vulnerabilities.
-A.ADMIN_CREDENTIALS SECURE The administrator's credentials (private key) used to access the firewall are protected by the host platform on which they reside.
-A.ENTROPY The minimum entropy (min-entropy) is assumed to be 0.8 bits of entropy per bit.
+Administrators are trusted to ensure passwords/credentials have sufficient strength and entropy and to lack malicious intent when administering the device.
+The network device is not expected to be capable of defending against a malicious administrator that actively works to bypass or compromise the security of the device.
+A.REGULAR_UPDATES The network device firmware and software is assumed to be updated by an administrator on a regular basis in response to the release of product updates due to known vulnerabilities.
+A.ADMIN_CREDENTIALS SECURE The administrator's credentials (private key) used to access the network device are protected by the platform on which they reside.